BUL - Update

 journals in Ebsco’s system.

-The library received more than 1,500 books from the private
+The library received more than 1,500 books from the private library

-this collection.
+collection.
 The books are in Arabic, English, and French, and

 treat primarily of Arabic literature and other topics of Arab